 Welcome to the Isotope Geology Laboratory!

-The Boise State University Isotope Geology Laboratory (IGL) is a state-of-the-art facility for the analysis of radiogenic isotopes in Earth materials, using both inductively coupled plasma and thermal ionization mass spectrometry.
+The Boise State University Isotope Geology Laboratory (IGL) is a state-of-the-art geoanalytical facility for the analysis of trace elements and radiogenic isotopes in Earth materials, using both inductively coupled plasma and thermal ionization mass spectrometry.
 Our expertise includes a unique focus on the tandem application of in situ and high-precision U-Pb geochronology supported by a variety of textural and geochemical information.
-These geochronological data can be applied to a variety of problems in igneous and metamorphic petrology, structural geology and tectonics, paleobiological evolution and paleoclimate change in deep time.
+These geochronological data can be applied to a variety of problems in igneous and metamorphic petrology, structural geology and tectonics, detrital provenance, paleobiological evolution, and paleoclimate change in deep time.
 We provide a variety of collaborative scientific services and training to the broader geological community, while we pursue innovation and novel integration between analytical platforms.

-The IGL infrastructure includes a class 10 clean laboratory, thermal ionization mass spectrometry facility, and laser ablation inductively coupled plasma mass spectrometry laboratory, along with supporting rock preparation, mineral separations, and optical & electron beam imaging laboratories in the Department of Geosciences at Boise State University.
+The IGL infrastructure includes a class 10 clean laboratory, two thermal ionization mass spectrometers (TIMS), and two laser ablation inductively coupled plasma mass spectrometry (LA-ICPMS) platforms, along with supporting rock preparation, mineral separations, and optical & electron beam imaging laboratories in the Department of Geosciences at Boise State University.
 Details of the Laboratory’s construction and facilities can be found on the IGL Infrastructure page.
 Visit the IGL Personnel page for profiles of our researchers.

-Questions regarding the IGL’s capabilities and services can be referred to Dr. Mark Schmitz (email@example.com), Dr. James Crowley (firstname.lastname@example.org), or Dr. Corey Wall (email@example.com).
+Questions regarding the IGL’s collaborative services can be referred to Dr. Mark Schmitz (firstname.lastname@example.org), Dr. James Crowley (email@example.com), or Dr. Darin Schwartz (firstname.lastname@example.org).